-Divide participants into two groups.
-Explain that these two regions can make use of many opportunities out there for risk reduction - however only certain opportunities can be accessed in any round.
-Explain the deck of cards and that there are 3 different categories on them: shape, color, number.
-Once the existing opportunities have been revealed by turning over some cards per round - the matching card is placed on a special colorful piece of cardboard.
-The groups must now collect all cards that have at least ONE matching criteria (e.g color, shape, number).
-Once the round is completed - ask the group to present their cards.
-If all match the score is the number of cards (e.g. 3 cards - score 3).
-If one card does not match the score is 0 for the round for this team.
+- 1. Divide participants into two groups.
+Explain the narrative: "You are living in two regions and can make use of many opportunities out there for risk reduction however only certain opportunities can be accessed in any round.
+The deck of cards signifies these opportunities." - 2.
+Then reveal the existing opportunities by turning over a number of cards per round the 'match card' is placed on a special colorful piece of cardboard.
+Explain further: "The 'match card' explains what opportunities you can use this year.
+Each team designates a player who should collect as many cards as possible with at least one matching criteria (e.g color, shape, number).
+The group scores one point for each card picked up.
+However if a player picks up a card that does not match the score for the entire round is zero points." - 3.
 Play the game: